 Aria Hotel Budapest has a very popular concept (in my book at least).
 It’s called Afternoon Delight and is basically a complimentary afternoon wine and cheese reception.
 Aside from a selection of Hungarian red, white, rose and sparkling wines, the hotel’s selection of hors d’oeuvres include cheese, nuts, dried fruits and grapes.
 Needless to say, I spent my afternoons here.

-I loved it!
 I’ve been to many luxurious and welcoming hotels, but this one had it all.
 Often in a 5-star hotel it can become snobbish or impersonal, but that couldn’t be further from the truth at Aria Hotel.

 I felt truly welcome and taken care of, and even before I arrived the concierge emailed to welcome me and make sure I had transportation from the train station.
 The staff knew my name and went beyond what you’d normally expect from a hotel to always make sure I felt comfortable.
 I absolutely recommend Aria Hotel Budapest and I would definitely return!